History & Staff

 Michael D. Peterson, Manager, Funeral Director and Embalmer

 Michael began his career in funeral service in Unicoi County in 1974 serving his apprenticeship under veteran funeral directors Kay Carey and Bill Campbell.
 He eventually became a stockholder and manager of that firm, which he served for 12 years prior to selling his stock and becoming associated with H.M.
 Patterson and Sons Funeral Home in Atlanta, Georgia.
 Mike attended East Tennessee State University and graduated from Kentucky School of Mortuary Science in 1976.
 He was involved in the initial stages of the building and opening of Valley Funeral Home and has managed the firm since its inception in 1988.
-He is a member of Calvary Baptist Church and Erwin Kiwanis Club.
-He has three children, Mindy Lynn Johnson and her husband, Allan; Michael D. Peterson, II and his wife, Kelly Vance Peterson, and Aaron Peterson and his wife Kayla.
-Michael has one granddaughter, Rilee Grace Peterson and one grandson, Connor Guy Peterson.
+He is a member of Calvary Baptist Church.
+He has three children, Mindy Lynn Johnson and her husband, Allen; Michael D. Peterson, II and his wife, Kelly Vance Peterson, and Aaron Peterson and his fiance Summer.
+Michael has two granddaughters, Rilee Grace Peterson and Allie Jo Johnson, two grandsons, Connor Guy Peterson and Ryan Allen-Michael Johnson.
 Mike is married to Charlene Corby-Peterson.

 Amanda V. Edwards, Licensed Funeral Director and Embalmer